twoablog/twoablog.github.io/_posts/2018-05-19-three-way-comparable.md

 															Int>>>>>>>>>>>>>>
 ```

-My machine started to give up at depth 15 (i.e. 15 nested `Pair`s) and either didn't manage to compile the code or crashed with a "bad access" exception when running.
-We still need a reasonable way of initializing `ComparePair`.
+My machine started to give up at depth 15 (i.e. 15 nested `Pair`'s) and either didn't manage to compile the code or crashed with a "bad access" exception when running.
+We still need a reasonable way of initialising `ComparePair`.

 ```swift
 protocol DefaultInitializable {